Eva Saulitis: Literary background and publications

+Teaching and community impact

+Saulitis fostered creativity and imagination in her students through her integration of science with narrative storytelling.
+In her final days, she continued to mentor students, as she found it therapeutic and rewarding.
+She taught creative writing at the Kachemak Bay Campus of Kenai Peninsula College in Homer, and was an associate professor in the University of Alaska Anchorage's Low Residency MFA program.
+She was one of the founders of the Kachemak Bay Writers' Conference, and co-founder of the North Gulf Oceanic Society.

+"I hadn’t really ever met and you know hadn’t really read much writing by somebody who was both a poet and a scientist – somebody who could write lyrically and also richly scientific and with a real keen eye to natural history," said Miranda Weiss, one of her former students.
+Another student of hers, Linda Martin, said, "She would praise and cajole and really get into each of her students’ work.
+It was wonderful to see.
+Also I just loved looking at Eva and listening to her because she was beautiful and enthusiastic."
+Students praised Saulitis, who, through her blending of scientific writing with lyrical poetry, as well as fostering a safe space to facilitate insightful conversations, inspired others.

+Awards and honors

+Saulitis has received notable recognition for her impact in the literary community.
+In 2014, her impact on the Alaska literary community was recognized with the Alaska Governor’s Award in the Arts and Humanities.
+She also received several other writing fellowships and honors from the Alaska Humanities Forum, the Rasmuson Foundation, the Island Institute, and the Alaska State Council on the Arts.
+Days before her death, she heard the news that she received the Homer Council on the Arts Lifetime Achievement Award.

-Personal life and legacy
+Death and legacy

-Eva Saulitis and her husband, biologist Craig Matkin, had homes in Alaska and in Hawai'i.
 Saulitis began writing her own final story in the summer of 2013, when she found out the breast cancer that had been in remission since 2010 had returned and metastasized.
-In her blog on a patient support website (www.caringbridge.org), she chronicled the unbearable mental and physical odyssey of the disease, a narrative that many people find painfully familiar, but which varies from case to case.
+In her blog on a patient support website (www.caringbridge.org), she wrote about the unbearable mental and physical battle with disease.
 She died in 2016, aged 52, from breast cancer, at her home in Homer, Alaska.
 In preparation for her own death, she and her family built her coffin together, woven from branches and grasses found in their surroundings.
 She wrote, in her final message to her loved ones, "It was a good day to die, because it was such a good life to have lived."
 A scholarship fund at the University of Alaska Anchorage was named for Saulitis.
 In 2019, Randon Billings Noble of The Rumpus recommended Saulitis's Leaving Resurrection in a list titled "What to Read When You’re Haunted".